Welle-IT/flexiweb-plugins/packages/rbac/README.md

 ✅ **Advanced Access Queries:** Define **Where** queries for your read, update or delete permissions.
 ✅ **Hierarchical Access:**
 ✅ **Public Read Access:** Define collections that are readable by public users (no authentication required).
+✅ **Respects Existing Access Control:** If collections or globals already have access control defined, the plugin will only add missing access controls without overriding existing ones.

 With this powerful system, you have complete flexibility in managing access control—ensuring the right people have the right level of control.

 Administrators can set as many permissions he/she wants within a role and as many as roles within a user

+### Access Control Priority

+The plugin respects existing access control definitions on collections and globals.
+This means:

+- **Existing access control takes priority** - If a collection or global already has `read`, `update`, `create`, or `delete` access defined, the plugin will not override these
+- **Plugin fills gaps** - The plugin only adds access control for operations that don't already have access control defined
+- **Flexible integration** - You can use the plugin alongside custom access control logic without conflicts

+This behavior ensures that your existing access control logic remains intact while still benefiting from the plugin's role-based permissions where needed.

 ### Public Read Access